thoughtbot/dns/book/chapters/securing-your-website/nginx-certs.md

 $ cat donkeyrentals_com.crt donkeyrentals_com.ca-bundle > ssl-bundle.crt
 ```

-Now we have one big certificate file (`ssl-bundle.crt`) that contains our certificate, any intermediate certificates, and finally, the root certificate.
+Now we have one big certificate file (`ssl-bundle.crt`) that contains our certificate, any intermediate certificates, and, finally, the root certificate.

 ### Upload Those Certificates and Key

 Next, we need to put the files on our server.
 I like to put them in the `/etc/ssl` directory.
-The certificate bundle we just created goes in `/etc/ssl/certs/ssl-bundle.crt` and the private key goes in `/etc/ssl/private/donkeyrentals_com.key`.
-These don't have to go here specifically, but it's a good convention for nginx and I'll assume they are in these directories for the rest of the tutorial.
+The certificate bundle we just created goes in `/etc/ssl/certs/ssl-bundle.crt`, and the private key goes in `/etc/ssl/private/donkeyrentals_com.key`.
+These don't have to go here specifically, but it's a good convention for nginx, and I'll assume they are in these directories for the rest of the tutorial.

-Also make sure our `/etc/ssl/private` directory has good permissions.
+Also, make sure our `/etc/ssl/private` directory has good permissions.
 Only the root user should be able to access it:

 ```shell
 $ chmod 700 /etc/ssl/private/